pydio/pydio-sdk-java-v2/README.md

 * Node
 The Node is an abstract representation of a file tree on Pydio a server.
 The most common subclasses of Node are ServerNode, WorkspaceNode and FileNode which are wraps of Server, Workspace and files.
 We have also the SearchNode that wrap parameters when searching on a file tree.

+#### Delegates

+The advanced PydioClient instantiation shows how delegate can be useful to provide data when a login event occurs.
+Delegates are also used to retrieve data.
+For example when listing a folder node delegates are used to retrieve children.
+Delegates are useful for a better memory usage.
+For example when listing a folder node loading the whole response data into memory is not a good practice.
+Instead the response is parsed as stream and each parsed node is passed to a delegate.
+Here are all delegates defined in the SDK:

++ <em>AuthenticationHelper</em> : Helps in login
++ <em>NodeHandler</em> : Helps in folder node listing.
++ <em>ProgressListener</em> : Helps in task progress handling.
++ <em>UploadStopNotifierProgressListener</em> : Helps only in Upload progress handling.
++ <em>MessageHandler</em> : Helps to get requests response.
++ <em>WorkspaceNodeSaxHandler, RegistrySaxHandler, registryItemHandler, </em> : help in registry parsing.

 ### 2 - Using PydioClient